mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### How it Works

 In Python, you wrap a function with `LongRunningFunctionTool`.
 In Java, you pass a Method name to `LongRunningFunctionTool.create()`.
+In TypeScript, you instantiate the `LongRunningFunctionTool` class.

 1. **Initiation:** When the LLM calls the tool, your function starts the long-running operation.